Despite series of Grand Canyon deaths, tourists still drawn to the edge

 Visitors said they were horrified when they learned of Ackley’s death and felt sympathy for her and her family.

-“I don’t think people are thinking about death when they take the pictures on the edge,” Diaz said.
+“I don’t think people are thinking about death when they take the pictures on the edge,” said Paloma Diaz, who was visiting from New York.
 “They think they are making memories.
 But they are just pictures.”